Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Catherine was born in 1800 in the village in Penn, Buckinghamshire.
 She was the wife of William Whitmarsh, blacksmith and parish clerk, collector of taxes and agent of the Mutual Life Assurance Society, of Cookham, Berkshire.

-Catherine first appears on the 1841 Census aged forty years, living in the village of Cookham with her husband William and their children fifteen year old Elizabeth, twelve year old Catherine and eight year old William Jr. Living next door to William and Catherine are William's parents, John Whitmarsh, a blacksmith and his wife Elizabeth.
+Catherine first appears on the 1841 Census aged forty years, living in the village of Cookham with her husband William and their children fifteen-year-old Elizabeth, twelve-year-old Catherine, and eight-year-old William Jr. Living next door to William and Catherine are William's parents, John Whitmarsh, a blacksmith, and his wife Elizabeth.

 William and his daughters Elizabeth and Catherine are still living in Cookham village in 1861.
 William is still working as a blacksmith, employing only 2 men.
 Elizabeth and Catherine have started up a grocery business.
-William was to pass away in 1881, just before the 1881 Census was taken, which shows Elizabeth and Catherine still living together in Cookham village.
-Catherine was next to pass away in 1890, followed by her sister Elizabeth just 3 years later in 1891.
+William was to pass away on 26th February 1881, before the 1881 Census was taken, which shows Elizabeth and Catherine still living together in Cookham village.
+On 5th March 1881 the Reading Mercury carried the following announcement:

 1 comment: